liramkreiner/NandToTetris/README.md

 - **Project 7 & 8: Virtual Machine**
   - Building a stack-based virtual machine and translator.
 - **Project 9: Building a Game**
   - Designing and implementing a simple game using the **Jack** programming language.
+Check out the [Backmon game](https://github.com/liramkreiner/Backgammon) here.
 - **Project 10 & 11: Building a Compiler**
   - Designing and completing the Jack compiler.